UC Merced NSF I-Corps Site

 The entrepreneurial lead could be a postdoctoral scholar, graduate student, undergraduate student or professional staff with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.
 In rare circumstances, with the approval of a cognizant NSF I-Corps program officer, it also could be a faculty member.
 The EL should also be capable and have the will to support the transition of the technology should the project demonstrate the potential for commercial viability.

 The business mentor will typically be an experienced or emerging entrepreneur with proximity to the institution and experience in transitioning technology out of academic labs.
 The mentor is a third-party resource and may be recommended by the proposing institution or may be an employee of the institution.
 The mentor will be responsible for guiding the team forward and tracking progress.
+You can use the UC Merced Venture Lab Program Director, Dr. Peter Schuerman as your business mentor.

 How to Join